 Bitbuy is our number one choice as the best place to buy and sell cryptocurrency online in Canada.
 The online platform was founded in 2013 as InstaBT, with a mission to provide safe, easy and quick access to Bitcoin.
 Rebranded as Bitbuy in 2016, the platform still makes good on its original mission all these years later and is one of the most popular platforms in Canada.

 Bitbuy delivers on quick and comprehensive customer support and in addition to their comprehensive support guide and ticketing system, they provide a toll-free number for users to call into in order to speak directly to a customer support agent.
 The sign-up and verification process is also very easy and typically takes only a couple minutes to complete.
-Bitbuy follows Canadian KYC regulations, so be prepared to have your ID and proof of address on hand when signing up.
+Bitbuy follows Canadian KYC regulations, and has an automated verification system implemented.
+Just enter some basic information about yourself in order to be verified.
 The site has a sleek and easy to use design and is optimized for mobile browsers for easy trading on the go.
 They also have their own resources for beginners, including a comprehensive guide to buying Bitcoin in Canada.

 The platform is not just for newbies, however, as experienced users will enjoy the fast turnaround times that Bitbuy provides.
-Experienced traders know that having a quick and reliable fiat on and off-ramp can make all the difference.
+Experience traders can use Bitbuy ‘Pro Trade’ to make crypto to crypto trades, use limit orders, and see the live order book.
+Bitbuy also offers an OTC desk for customers looking to make large transactions at a great price.
 Turnaround times are lightning quick, as most cash deposits and withdrawals are processed within hours.
 Crypto hold times are minimal as well, as only the first crypto withdrawal is held for 1-2 days.

 - Easy to use

 - Good spot prices

 - No margin trading